Career Opportunities

 -

-Safe Voices Domestic Violence and Sex Trafficking Resource Center is seeking an experienced, dynamic and engaging individual to fill the full-time role of Shelter Advocate.
+Safe Voices Domestic Violence and Sex Trafficking Resource Center is seeking an experienced, dynamic and engaging individual to fill the full-time role of Trafficking Safe House Advocate.
 The primary focus of this position is assisting with the day-to-day operations and programming of our Androscoggin-based shelters and providing advocacy and case management services to survivors who are receiving emergency shelter services.
 No prior advocacy or shelter experience is required to succeed in this role.
-This position is based in Androscoggin County and the schedule requires one weekend day.
+This position is based in Androscoggin County and willingness to work a weekend day is a plus.

 Safe Voices is an equal opportunity employer, committed to growing a diverse staff.
 We strongly encourage application from candidates of all racial and ethnic backgrounds, genders/gender identities, sexual orientations, religions, and those with lived experience of domestic violence or sexual exploitation or trafficking.
 In addition, candidates will be considered for employment without regard to race, ancestry or national origin, sex, immigration status, age, religion, physical or mental disability, sexual orientation, gender identity or gender expression.